ONSdigital/dp/LOGGING_STANDARDS.md

 - Events should refer to an ID to tie the events across services together - whether this is the same ID as used in context, or another identifier, which has previously been logged alongside the context
 - log `topic` and (if consuming) `group` and `offset`

+### What not to log?

+- log *levels* are not so valuable, default to `info` if library insists
+- do not log queries (e.g. SQL strings) - log the individual parameters in a structured way
+- never log passwords, credentials, auth headers
+  - mask or take sub-strings allows for small portions of credentials more securely
+- libraries should return (not log) errors